mopidy/mopidy-local/README.rst

   of the album with given URI.
 Its URI starts with ``local:directory?album=URI&type=track``.

-- ``local:directory?albumartist=URI``: References to directories grouping tracks whose albumartist tag has given URI by album.
-Their URIs start with ``local:directory?albumartist=URI&type=track&album=local:album:``.
+- ``local:directory?albumartist=URI``: References to directories
+  grouping tracks whose albumartist tag has given URI.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?albumartist=URI&type=track&album=local:album:``.

-- ``local:directory?artist=URI``: References to directories grouping tracks whose artist has given URI by album.
-Their URIs start with ``local:directory?artist=URI&type=track&album=local:album:``.
+- ``local:directory?artist=URI``: References to directories grouping
+  tracks whose artist has given URI.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?artist=URI&type=track&album=local:album:``.

-- ``local:directory?composer=URI``: References to directories grouping tracks whose composer has given URI by album.
-Their URIs start with ``local:directory?composer=URI&type=track&album=local:album:``.
+- ``local:directory?composer=URI``: References to directories grouping
+  tracks whose composer has given URI.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?composer=URI&type=track&album=local:album:``.

-- ``local:directory?date=DATE``: References to directories grouping tracks whose date match DATE by album.
-Their URIs start with ``local:directory?date=DATE&type=track&album=local:album:``.
+- ``local:directory?date=DATE``: References to directories grouping
+  tracks whose date match DATE.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?date=DATE&type=track&album=local:album:``.
 The match is to be interpreted as in a ``LIKE`` SQL statement.

-- ``local:directory?genre=GENRE``: References to directories grouping tracks whose genre is GENRE by album.
-Their URIs start with ``local:directory?genre=GENRE&type=track&album=local:album:``.
+- ``local:directory?genre=GENRE``: References to directories grouping
+  tracks whose genre is GENRE.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?genre=GENRE&type=track&album=local:album:``.

-- ``local:directory?performer=URI``: References to directories grouping tracks whose performer has given URI by album.
-Their URIs start with ``local:directory?performer=URI&type=track&album=local:album:``.
+- ``local:directory?performer=URI``: References to directories
+  grouping tracks whose performer has given URI.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?performer=URI&type=track&album=local:album:``.

-- ``local:directory?max-age=SECONDS``: References to directories grouping tracks whose date is newer than SECONDS seconds by album.
-Their URIs start with ``local:directory?genre=GENRE&type=track&album=local:album:``.
+- ``local:directory?max-age=SECONDS``: References to directories
+  grouping tracks whose "last modified" date is newer than SECONDS seconds.
+The referenced directories group the selected tracks by album; Their URIs start with ``local:directory?max-age=SECONDS&type=track&album=local:album:``.

 Project resources
 =================